 Choose your preferred payment method (credit card, debit card, or internet banking) and complete the payment.

-After a successful road tax payment online, a receipt will be generated.
+After a successful online road tax payment, a receipt will be generated.
 You can download this receipt for your records.
 The application will then be moved to the RTO for further processing.

 Downloading Vehicle Tax Receipt via mParivahan

-mParivahan is a mobile application developed by the Ministry of Road Transport and Highways (MoRTH) to give citizens easy access to vehicle-related documents and services.
+mParivahan is a mobile application developed by the Ministry of Road Transport and Highways (MoRTH) that provides citizens with easy access to vehicle-related documents and services.

-Steps to Download Motorcycle Road Tax Tax Receipt in mParivahan
+Steps to Download Motorcycle Road Tax Receipt in mParivahan

 Step 1: Download the mParivahan app: